Baqend/Orestes-Bloomfilter/README.md

 The good thing about the `union()` operation is, that it returns the exact Bloom filter which would have been created, if all elements were inserted in one Bloom filter.

-There is a similar `intersect` operation achieved by ANDing the Bit-Arrays.
+There is a similar `intersect` operation that ANDs the Bit-Arrays.
 It does however behave slightly different as it does not return the Bloom filter that only contains the intersection.
 It guarantees to have all elements of the intersection but the false positive rate might be slightly higher than that of the pure intersection:

 ```java
 other.add("this");